Variational closures for composite homogenised fluid flows: Abstract

 \section{Abstract}

-Homogenisation theory has seen recent application \cite{CGH2017, FP2021, DH2023} in the derivation of stochastic transport models for fluids dynamics.
-In this work, we first construct the Lagrange-to-Euler map of an ideal fluid flow, modelled by a stochastic flow of diffeomorphism, as the deterministic homogenized limit of a parameterized flow map that decomposes into rapidly fluctuating and slow components.
-Specifically, we prove the convergence of this parameterized map to a scale-separated limit under the assumptions of a weak-invariance principle for the rapidly fluctuating component and path continuity for the slow component.
-In this limit, the rapidly fluctuating component becomes a stochastic flow of diffeomorphism that can introduce stochastic transport into the dynamics of the slow component, which remains to be closed.
+Homogenisation theory has seen recent applications \cite{CGH2017, FP2021, DH2023} in deriving stochastic transport models for fluid dynamics.
+In this work, we first derive the stochastic Lagrange-to-Euler map that underpins stochastic transport noise in fluid dynamics as the homogenisation limit of a parameterised flow map decomposing into rapidly fluctuating and slow components.
+Specifically, we prove convergence of this parameterised flow map to a scale-separated limit under the assumptions of a weak invariance principle for the rapidly fluctuating component and path continuity for the slow component.
+In this limit, the rapidly fluctuating component converges to a stochastic flow of diffeomorphisms that transforms the full flow dynamics into an SDE-governed stochastic flow through composition, while the slow component requires closure.

-The second contribution of this work formulates two distinct types of variational closures for the slow component of the homogenized flow whilst utilising the composite structure of the full stochastic flow.
-In one case, the critical points of the new principle satisfy a system of random partial differential equations equivalent to a system of stochastic partial differential equations (SPDEs) under stochastic transport via a transformation by the stochastic flow.
-Additionally, we show these equations are stochastic Euler-Poincar\'e equations previously derived in \cite{Holm2015}.
-In the other case, we modify the assumptions on the slow component of composite flow and the associated variational principle to derive averaged models inspired by previous work such as Generalised Lagrangian Mean (GLM) and Lagrangian Average Euler Poincar\'e (LAEP).
+Our second contribution formulates two distinct variational closures for the slow component of the homogenised flow that exploit the composite structure of the stochastic flow.
+For the first closure, the critical points of a new variational principle satisfy a system of random-coefficient PDEs, which can be transformed into a system of stochastic PDEs via the coadjoint action of the stochastic flow map obtained from homogenising the fluctuating component.
+We show that these equations coincide with the stochastic Euler-Poincaré equations previously derived in \cite{Holm2015}.
+For the second closure, we modify the assumptions on the slow component and the associated variational principle to derive averaged models inspired by previous work on mean flow dynamics such as the Generalized Lagrangian Mean.